treyhunner/treyhunner.github.com/source/_posts/2018-05-24-how-to-make-an-iterator-in-python.markdown

         num += 1
 ```

-Just like our `Counter` iterator class, we can manually loop over the generator we get back from calling `count`:
+Just like our `Count` iterator class, we can manually loop over the generator we get back from calling `count`:

 ```python
 >>> c = count()